 You Can Buy a Used EV

-Though electric cars may seem new to you, certain models have been around long enough that used options are available now, said Kyle MacDonald, director of operations for Force by Mojio.
-Though you do lose some of the resale value buying used, you benefit from someone else having bought brand new.
+Though electric cars may seem new to you, certain models have been around long enough that used options are available now, said Kyle MacDonald, vice president of marketing and business development at Mojio.
+“The future of the fleet is electric,” he said.

 There Are Incentives for Purchasing

 The federal government offers financial incentives and tax breaks for switching to an electric vehicle at this time, and these incentives may go away when more companies switch to an all-electric or plug-in hybrid vehicle that can be worth up to $7,500.
 In addition, the Inflation Reduction Act, signed into law in August, bolstered the tax breaks for both consumer and business purchases of the autos, making them less expensive to buy.

 You Can Also Invest in an Electric Scooter or Bike